emaynard10/emaynard10/README.md

 - 👋 Hi, I’m @emaynard10
 - 👀 I’m interested in data analysis and environmental science
-- 🌱 I’m currently learning everything!
-I'm starting from scratch... data bootcamp includes Excel, Python, Pandas, SQL, R, Tableau, etc
+- 🌱 I’m currently dipping my toes in machine learning!
+I enjoy coding in Python, using Pandas, R, Tableau, and am interested in learning more!
 - 💞️ I’m looking to collaborate on anything data
 - 📫 How to reach me ... emaynard10@gmail.com